New York Jets Odds to Make the Playoffs

 And, of course, odds on which teams are most likely to make it to the NFL playoffs.
 Here are the prices that oddsmakers have for the Jets to make it to the postseason as of Oct.
 26.

-As a result of the four-game winning streak, the Jets’ odds in various markets have come crashing down.
+As a result of their 5-3 record, the Jets’ odds in various markets have come crashing down.
 In a competitive AFC playoff picture, the Jets will need to keep winning more than they lose if they want to qualify for the postseason.
 We’ve got the most competitive futures odds for the Jets:

 Plenty of optimism: NY Giants Odds to make the playoffs